x2lev/ModernPhysicsProject/README.md

 - commentjson
 - questionary

 *requires CUDA- or ROCm-capable GPU.
-If you wish to get this code up and running without such a GPU, please reach out to lev.kryvenko@proton.me!
+If you wish to get this code up and running without such a GPU, please reach out to me at lev.kryvenko@proton.me!

 ## Configuration

-Edit JSON files in `configurations/` to change simulation parameters.
+Edit the JSONC files in `configurations/` to change simulation parameters.

-See `mpp.pdf` for the theoretical derivations of the split-operator method.
+See `tex/mpp.pdf` for a theoretical derivation of the split-operator method.

-## Result

-Output video files are saved as 'media/output.mp4'.